AElfProject/aelf-docs/docs/quick-start/developers/nft-dapp/index.md

 - After **Sign In** the Transaction, Please wait to complete these steps.
 It will take approx 3-4 minutes.
   - NFT Collection Created Successfully On MainChain.
   - Validating Token Successfully Executed.
-  - Collection was Created Successfully On SideChain.
+  - Collection was Created Successfully On dAppChain.

 **Create NFT Token**